-I understand my doctor, , or Amerigroup has said the services Provider name or items I have asked for on Dates of service are not covered under my Amerigroup plan.
-Amerigroup will not pay for these services.
-Amerigrou necessity standards for the services or items I get.
-I m are not medically necessary or are not a covered bene prior to the service being rendered, I understand I am ay have to pay for them if Amerigroup decides they efit, and if I sign an agreement with my provider Member name (print) Date: Member signature

-Participating providers may bill a member for a service that has been denied as not medically necessary or not a covered benefit only if the following conditions are true:

-- The member requests the specific service or item. - The member was notified by the provider of the financial liability in advance of the service. - The provider obtains and keeps a written acknowledgment statement signed by the provider and by the member, above, prior to the service being rendered.

-Provider name (print)
+I understand my doctor, , or Wellpoint has said the services or items I have asked for on are not covered under my Wellpoint plan. necessity standards for the services or items ellpoint has set up the administrative rules and medical is I get.
+I may have to pay for them if Wellpoint decides they wered benefit, and if I sign an agreement with my provider tand I am liable for payment.
+Date: Member name (print) Member signature - Participating providers may bill a member f necessary or not a covered benefit only if th • The member requests the specific service - • The member was notified by the provide er of the financial liability in advance of the service.
+The provider obtains and keeps a writte by the member, above, prior to the servi n acknowledgment statement signed by the provider and ice being rendered.
+Date: Provider name (print) Provider signature -

-\\\\\ Date: \\\\\

-Provider signature